saikojosh/grunt-css-url-rewrite/README.md

 CssUrlRewrite can be customized by specifying the following options:

 * `baseDir`: If you have absolute image paths in your stylesheet, the path specified in this option will be used as the base directory.
-* `stripParameters': Remove querystring-parameters from url's.
+* `stripParameters`: Remove querystring-parameters from url's.
+* `skipExternal`: Skip external url's.
+Rewriting external url's doesn't always work yet, so this could be necessary for good results.

 ### Skipping Images